GitJuski/Linux-servers/h6-GJ(In progress).md

 I wanted to make another app since the crm app was done using Tero's step by step guide.

 On Thursday I woke up and decided to play around with the models.py and admin.py files on my main VM muumi.
-I played around for a bit and I started to understand the logic behind these.
+I played around for a bit, and I started to understand the logic behind these.
 I made a simple app with the use of chatgpt and a couple of references.
 When I was at a point that I understood the code and understood why it works I wanted to create a simple app as my optional task.
 The reason I didn't make a report out of the playing around bit is because I was just playing around with the tools and testing how everything looks and works.

-Before this course started I had planned to do a little project on my freetime.
-I wanted to make an internal network website with a Linux machine where the website is using a little database with different recipes in it.
+Before this course started, I had planned to do a little project in my freetime.
+I wanted to make an internal network website with a Linux machine where the website uses a little database with different recipes in it.
 The website would randomly select different foods for me and my partner to eat during the week.
 I also wanted to buy a Raspberry pi and have it show these recipes with my old tv.
 As a bonus I wanted to make the site a bit more appealing.
-I wanted to do this project to learn a bit of Linux, databases, websites and so on.
-Unfortunately I never had the time to even start this.
+I wanted to do this project to learn a bit about Linux, databases, websites and so on.
+Unfortunately, I never had the time to even start this.
 The results of this optional task I did were something along those lines of the first part of my project, so I was happy with the outcome.
 The app is for planning what to eat for a week.

 I started doing this at 11:08 AM.
-First I opened the VirtualBox application and started the etsy-box VM.
-Once I was in I checked that the site was still going with Firefox.
+First, I opened the VirtualBox application and started the etsy-box VM.
+Once I was in, I checked that the site was still going with Firefox.

 ![60](Screenshots/6/60.png)

 Then I navigated to the publicwsgi directory with `cd publicwsgi`.
-There I activated the env with `source env/bin/activate` and after it was activated I made my way downwards with `cd etsycom`.
+There I activated the env with `source env/bin/activate` and after it was activated, I made my way downwards with `cd etsycom`.
 Once there I started a new app.

 ![61](Screenshots/6/61.png)